 Most pillows are difficult to wash as they do not have a removable cover like the Puffy Pillow.
 If your pillow is lumpy and unwashed, upgrade to a Puffy Pillow.
 It has cloud cooling foam that will help keep you cool in the summer, adjustable comfort, and the cover unzips.
 So you can literally just throw the cover in the wash!

 Pillows, when left without care, can become one of the most unhygienic products in the house.
-Dirt, dust, sweat, make-up, dead skin, and bacteria can combine to make the humble pillow a disaster zone.
+Dirt, dust, sweat, make-up, dead skin cells, and bacteria can combine to make the humble pillow a disaster zone.

 Our top tip is to ensure you have at least 3 sets of pillowcases to ensure there is a fresh one each week in the summer months.
 Plus, invest in a cooling pillow that will reduce overheating and is washable!